Radical Cost Cutting for Surviving Financially Tough Times

 Start With Your Biggest Budget Categories

-Finally, always keep your eye out for a better deal.
-Even if Walmart has always offered the best deal in the past, there’s no guarantee it will continue to do so.
-So whenever and wherever you shop, compare prices with what you’re used to paying and be prepared to switch if you find a better deal somewhere else.
-Keeping a “price book” in which you record the prices of various items at various stores helps immensely.
+Whenever and wherever you shop, compare prices with what you’re used to paying and be prepared to switch if you find a better deal elsewhere.
+Keeping a “price book” where you record the prices of various items at various stores helps immensely.

 Amy